williamjameshandley/vimteractive/README.md

 However, I can't stand typing into anything other than vim.
 Anywhere else, my screen fills with hjklEB, or worse, I close the window with a careless `<C-w>`.
 I want a technique that allows me to operate on plain text files, but still be able to work interactively with the interpreter with minimal effort.

 [Many Projects](#similar-projects) achieve this with a varying level of functionality.
 Vimteractive aims to create the simplest tool for sending things from text to interpreter, and making it easy to add additional interpreters.
-In particular, my main aim in starting this was to get a similar interface to the command line interface for [maple](https://www.maplesoft.com/).
+In particular, my main aim in starting this was to get a vim-ipython like interface to the command line [maple](https://www.maplesoft.com/).

 ## Example Usage